 - In 1955, the Old Supreme Court building, built in 1889 and looking every bit as old, is demolished.
 The quest for more office space on the Hill continues.
 In 1961, there is serious discussion to replace both the East and West Blocks with modern office buildings.
 By the middle of the 20th century, modernist architecture—plain and functional—is becoming increasingly popular.
 The public was now considering the pre-war designs of the existing buildings as outdated.
 However, none of these demolition projects is carried out.
 Instead, the interior of the West Block is renovated with modern offices to replace the old Victorian rooms.

 - In 1976, the public grounds of the Parliament buildings are designated as a national historic site.

 - In 2002, a major program to rehabilitate the Parliamentary Precinct begins.
-Follow the rehabilitation of the parliamentary buildings.
+Projects to restore, renew and modernize the Parliamentary Precinct.